 You can see photographs of the Accidenz-Grotesk and Royal-Grotesk pages from these catalogs in chapter 3 of my dissertation, which is available as a PDF-download on Academia.edu.
 I also discussed the topics addressed in this post in 2019 lectures at TypeParis and the Sans Everything 2 conference in Amiens.
 Videos of each talk are also watchable online via the above links.
 You can also check out the more image-heavy history of Akzidenz-Grotesk’s origins I wrote for the Klim Type Foundry.

-Each catalog has intriguing notations handwritten onto them/inside of them.
-For instance, on the front cover of III.2-24541, someone wrote two lines of text onto the top-right corner in ink.
-The first line seems to be a last name beginning with the letter M, but the handwriting is too illegible for me to decipher (I even showed it to two friends much more fluent in Kurrent than I, but no dice so far).
+The two catalogs from the Sammlung Möllenstädt have intriguing notations handwritten onto them/inside of them.
+For instance, on the front cover of III.2-24299, someone wrote two lines of text in the top-right corner in ink.
+The first line seems to be a last name beginning with the letter M, but the handwriting is too illegible for me to decipher (I even showed it to two friends much more fluent in Kurrent than I am, but no dice so far).
 The second line reads “1912.”

 I initially transcribed the top four parts of this sheet rather badly – but then, dear reader, Florian Hardwig filled in the gaps: